robertopreste/mitoviz/README.rst

     $ mitoviz sample.vcf --linear

-Interactive plots can also be created using the ``--interactive`` option, and will be saved to an HTML file:
+Polar and linear interactive plots can also be created by adding the ``--interactive`` option, and will be saved to an HTML file:

 .. code-block:: console